top of page

 are updated only when valid registered ballots are recorded for counting.
 A

-would be tagged as such, and related vote counts cannot be changed
+would be tagged as such.
+Related vote counts cannot be changed

 except for a new valid registered ballot (with associated CSV and security

-codes} that has not been tagged and candidate and proposition votes have
+codes} with candidate and proposition votes that have not yet been

 c) To observe those vote counts, associated counter IDs for CAx, x = 1, ..., m